Muhammed Shanil

 Muhammed Shanil (born 20 December 1988) is an Indian-born cricketer who played for the United Arab Emirates national cricket team.
-He was selected as the captain of the UAE team for their three-match List A series against Oman in October 2016, making his List A debut in the process.
+He was appointed as the captain of the UAE team for their three-match List A series against Oman in October 2016, earning his List A debut in the process.
 He made his Twenty20 International (T20I) debut for the United Arab Emirates against Afghanistan on 18 December 2016, which remains his only T20I appearance.